abitofalchemy/Frienso/FriensoAlpha/README.md

                     list, so I made sure that when the user hits to 'back' button to end the coreCircle creation -- the friends are added to the CoreFriends entity in coredata.

+					30Jun14/SA: Modified the welcome view that provides a brief introduction to the app when first installed.

                     ToDo: When a user initiates a HelpMeNow event the user should see the location of his/her friends.
 While it goes agains't the request/accept/reject theme these requests require access one's network location to make the best decision/choices possible with all possible information available.

 * ver 1.5 build 61 - Moved bubbles back to the mapView (but will only show one for a friend with an ongoing alert/event)